New to Sly Flourish? Start Here!

 by Mike on 28 February 2022

-While we tend to focus on the new D&D material coming out of Wizards of the Coast, many third-party publishers put out tremendous products to expand our games.
-We're going to take a look at some of my favorite DM-focused third-party products for D&D. This isn't an inclusive list at all, there are many more products than I can possibly spotlight.
+While we tend to focus on the new D&D material coming out of Wizards of the Coast, many 5e publishers put out tremendous products to expand our games.
+We're going to take a look at some of my favorite DM-focused 5e products for D&D not published by Wizards of the Coast.
+This isn't an inclusive list at all, there are many more products than I can possibly spotlight.

 I've talked about many of these products on the Lazy D&D Talk Show before and linked to various video spotlights in the article below.

 As a disclaimer, take note that I've written little bits of content for some of the products below including the Kobold Press monster books and the Vault of Magic.

 Without further fanfare, let's look at some of my favorite 5e products outside of those published by Wizards of the Coast.

 Tome of Beasts, Creature Codex, Tome of Beasts 2, and Tome of Beasts 3 by Kobold Press.
 Kobold Press, spearheaded by the longtime D&D veteran Wolfgang Baur, produces some of the best material you can find for 5th edition.
 Kobold Press products are fantastic and equally strong to the material coming from Wizards of the Coast.
 Adventures, worldbooks, monster books, character options, magic items, spells; the list goes on and on.
 Kobold Press's four monster books; the Tome of Beasts, Creature Codex, Tome of Beasts 2, and Tome of Beasts 3; offer almost 1,500 monsters you can drop into your game to scare the hell out of your players.
 They're extremely popular books and for great reason.
 If you're looking for new monsters, this is your first stop.